JulioMCruz/WikiPay/docs/X402-IMPLEMENTATION.md

 ## Conclusion

-WikiPay implements the **x402 protocol** - a modern, decentralized evolution of HTTP 402 Payment Required.
+zkWiki implements the **x402 protocol** - a modern, decentralized evolution of HTTP 402 Payment Required.
 By combining blockchain verification with zero-knowledge proofs, it creates a privacy-preserving, censorship-resistant content monetization system.

-**WikiPay = Web3 + HTTP 402 = x402** 🚀
+**zkWiki = Web3 + HTTP 402 = x402** 🚀